goabstract/abstract-sdk/docs/getting-started.md

 title: Getting Started
 ---

+> Important Note: This SDK is a beta – we are expecting to make major revisions to the methods and responses that are available before a wider public launch.

 The SDK was designed to allow interacting with both the Abstract API and the desktop CLI from a unified interface in any environment that supports JavaScript.
 The SDK should work well inside desktop design tools such as Sketch, on servers, or CI environments.

 ## Installation